Richard Chaplow: Doncaster Rovers

 On 6 July 2015, Chaplow signed for Doncaster Rovers, signing a two–year contract.
 Upon joining the club, he said joining the club motivated him to do well for the remaining two years there and was given a number eight shirt ahead of a new season.

 Chaplow made his Doncaster Rovers debut, in the opening game of the season, where he made his first start for the club before being substituted in the 82nd minute, in a 1–1 draw against Bury.
 Chaplow then scored, as well as, setting up one of the goals, in a 2–1 win over Barnsley on 3 October 2015.
 Weeks later, he sidelined for months and it wasn't until on 19 December 2015, where he returned since being absent in October as a late substitute, in a 3–3 draw against Burton Albion.
 He then scored his second goal for the club on 27 February 2016, in a 1–1 draw against his former club, Millwall.
 However, in the next match against Swindon Town on 1 March 2016, he was sent–off after a second bookable offence, in a 2–0 loss.

-However, throughout the most of the season, injuries and suspensions restricted his appearances to making thirty appearances and scoring two times in all competitions.
+However, throughout most of the season, injuries and suspensions restricted him to making thirty appearances and scoring two times in all competitions.
 At the end of the 2015–16 season, Chaplow had his relegation clauses in their contracts activated, as a result of Doncaster Rovers relegation.
-However, Chaplow's contract was terminate by the club.
+However, Chaplow's contract was terminated by the club.